ihza6661/Toko-Komputer/docs/pitch/QUICK_START.md

 ## ONE SENTENCE SUMMARY

-**"I built a professional website for R-Tech Computer (for free as portfolio project), offering 1-2 month free trial to prove it can bring 8-10 extra sales/month with ROI of 1,500% - literally zero risk for the owner to try."**
+**"I built a professional website for Toko Computer (for free as portfolio project), offering 1-2 month free trial to prove it can bring 8-10 extra sales/month with ROI of 1,500% - literally zero risk for the owner to try."**

 **Let's go make it happen!** 🚀